pierrebaudot/infotopopy/docs/basic_methods.rst

-All those 2D views gives a rought but misleading idea of what the data looks like in high dimension since, as we will see, some fully emergent
+All those 2D views gives a rought but misleading idea of what the data looks like in high dimensions since, as we will see, some fully emergent
-statistical dependences (synergic) can appear in higher dimension which are totally unobservable in those 2D views.
+statistical dependences (called synergy in the original work of Bialek's team) can appear in higher dimension which are totally unobservable in those 2D views.
 However such 2D views gives a fair visual estimation of how much each pairs of variale covary, the correlation coefficient and its generalization to non-linear relations, the pairwise Mutual Information (I2).
-In topological Data Analysis terms, it gives rought idea of what the skeleton of a Vietoris-Rips (information or correlation) complex of the data could be.
+In Topological Data Analysis (TDA) terms, it gives rought idea of what the skeleton of a Vietoris-Rips (information or correlation) complex of the data could be.
 We will see how to go beyond this pairwise statistical interaction case, and how